blacktraffic/hashcrack/README.md

 # hashcrack

+Do you want https://github.com/netmux/HASH-CRACK instead?
+I'm sorry about the name collision; I wasn't aware of it until after this project was released.

-unpacks some hash types, picks sensible options and invokes hashcat
+This 'hashcrack' is a script which unpacks some hash types, picks sensible options and invokes hashcat.

 NVIDIA drivers here: http://www.nvidia.co.uk/Download/index.aspx?lang=en-uk

-alt email: jamie@blacktraffic.co.uk if you need support
+email: jamie@blacktraffic.co.uk if you need support

-I'm not sure if anyone at NCC will be looking after this, but I'll be doing active dev in this branch in future: https://github.com/jamieriden/hashcrack
+I'm not sure if anyone at NCC will be looking after this, but I'll be doing active dev in this branch in future: https://github.com/blacktraffic/hashcrack

 # python version